 - 1. Ensure the boiler is isolated from the electrical supply. - 2.
 Remove the burner fixing nut (located at the top of the mounting flange) and withdraw the burner from the boiler. - 3.
 Undo the two screws and remove the air inlet cover from the side of the burner. - 4.
-The air adjuster disc is mounted on the fan housing.
-Refer to Figure 10-6. - Check that this disc is correctly set for the factory set output of the boiler, i.e. with the correct cut-out mark located against the moulded boss on the fan housing.
+On 15-26 models, the air adjuster disc is supplied fitted on the fan housing.
+For 26-46 models, the disc must be fitted on the fan housing in order to downrate the ouput to either 26kW or 31kW.
+Refer to Figure 10-9. - For 15-26 models, check that this disc is correctly set for the factory set output of the boiler, i.e. with the correct cut-out mark located against the moulded boss on the fan housing.
 Refer to Table 2-3 for correct disc settings.
 If the disc is not correctly set it MUST be re-positioned.
-Refer to step 7 below. - If the burner is to be set to a different output than the factory setting, the air adjuster disc MUST be set to the required setting for that output.
+Refer to step 7. - If the burner is to be set to a different output than the factory setting, the air adjuster disc MUST be set to the required setting for that output.
 Refer to Table 2-3 for correct disc settings. - 7.
-The air adjuster disc is re-positioned as follows: - Remove the screw from the centre of the air adjuster disc. - Re-position the disc so that the correct cut-out is located against the moulded boss on the fan housing. - Replace the screw in the centre of the air shutter disc and tighten. - If the 21-26 model is to be set to 26kW, the air adjuster disc is not required.
-It should be removed from the burner and discarded - Re-fit the air inlet cover to the side of the burner and secure in place using the two screws.
+The air adjuster disc is re-positioned as follows:

+- Remove the screw from the centre of the air adjuster disc. - Re-position the disc so that the correct cut-out is located against the moulded boss on the fan housing. - Replace the screw in the centre of the air shutter disc and tighten. - If the 15-26 model is to be set to 26kW, the air adjuster disc is not required.
+It should be removed from the burner and discarded. - 9.
+Re-fit the air inlet cover to the side of the burner and secure in place using the two screws. - 10.
+If the other burner commissioning steps outlined in this section have been completed, the burner can now be re-fitted to the boiler and secured using the burner fixing nut.

-10.4 SWITCHING ON
+10.5 SWITCHING ON

-- Check that all system controls are calling for heat and turn the boiler thermostat to maximum. - 2.
+- 1. Check that all system controls are calling for heat and turn the boiler thermostat to maximum. - 2.
 Switch on the electricity supply to the boiler. - Set the boiler On/Off switch to ON.
 A neon on the switch lights when it is in the ON position.
-The boiler will now light automatically. - Note that the neon lights when the boiler is switched on, but does not necessarily indicate the burner is firing. - The burner should then fire.
-Open the vent screw on the vent manifold to vent the supply while the oil pump is running - 4.
-The burner fan should start and the burner should light within about 12 seconds.
-If the burner does not light and the 'Lockout' reset button on the burner lights, wait about 45 seconds and press the reset button to restart the ignition process. - This procedure may have to be repeated several times during first lighting. - 5.
+The boiler will now light automatically.

+Note that the neon lights when the boiler is switched on, but does not necessarily indicate the burner is firing.
+The burner should then fire.
+Open the vent screw on the vent manifold to vent the supply while the oil pump is running.

+- 4. The burner fan should start and the burner should light within about 12 seconds.
+If the burner does not light and the 'Lockout' reset button on the burner lights, wait about 45 seconds and press the reset button to restart the ignition process.
+This procedure may have to be repeated several times during first lighting. - 5.
 With the burner alight, check the fuel pressure.
-Refer to Section 2.3 (burner settings). - Adjust the pressure if necessary refer to Section 11.8 (burner components).
+Refer to Section 2.3 (burner settings). - 6.
+Adjust the pressure if necessary refer to Section 11.9 (burner components).